garcia1901l/laravel-activity-lite/README.md

 ## ✅ Requirements

-- PHP 7.2.5+
+- PHP 8.1+
-- Laravel 7.x to 12.x
+- Laravel 10.x to 12.x
-- SQLite extension for PHP
+- MongoDB extension for PHP

 ---